ChrstphrHll/npc_gen/students/Josius Iliphar.md

 ---
 ### Description
 - 7th year Genasi Rouge in Fiesn
-- curly brunette hair that's parted to the left, Violet Red eyes, and air skin
+- short wavy violet hair that's braided, Violet Red eyes, and air skin
 - Is Iconoclastic and Shallow, and has Kindness as their ideal

 ### Organizations